-■ Rapid Reference 1.12 Manifestations of Attention Weaknesses and Examples of Recommendations and Interventions
+Rapid Reference 1.12 Manifestations of Attention Weaknesses and Examples of Recommendations and Interventions

-CHC Broad Cognitive Abilities/ Neuropsychological Functions Brief Definition General Manifestations of Cognitive/ Neuropsychological Weakness Specific Manifestations of Cognitive/ Neuropsychological Weakness Attention Attention is a complex and multifaceted construct used Easily distracted Reading Difficulties: when an individual must focus on certain stimuli for Lacks attention to detail; Loses his or her place easily information processing.
-In order to regulate thinking and to complete tasks of daily living such as schoolwork, it is makes careless mistakes Easily distracted while reading necessary to be able to attend to both auditory and visual stimuli in the environment.
-Attention can be Difficulty discerning demands of a task (e.g., where to begin Does not pick up important details in text viewed as the foundation of all other higher-order or how to get started) Math Difficulties: processing.
-Attention can be divided into five subareas: selective/focused attention, shifting attention, divided May only be able to attend to task in short intervals Does not consistently attend to math signs attention, sustained attention, and attentional capacity Difficulty changing activities (Miller).
-It is important to identify the exact nature of the Difficulty applying a different strategy when task demands Frequent mistakes on word problems attentional problem(s) prior to selecting an intervention, change Writing Difficulties: teaching strategies, modifying the curriculum, or making accommodations, Difficulty attending to more than one thing or task at a time Has difficulty completing lon assignments; difficulty following timelines Cannot perform well when faced with multiple stimuli or an abundance of detail
+CHC Broad Cognitive Brief Definition General Manifestations of Specific Manifestations Abilities/ Cognitive/ of Cognitive/ Neuropsychological Neuropsychological Neuropsychological Functions Weakness Weakness Attention Attention is a complex and multifaceted construct used when an individual must focus on certain stimuli for information processing.
+In order to regulate thinking and to complete tasks of daily living such as schoolwork, it is necessary to be able to attend to both auditory and visual stimuli in the environment.
+Attention can be viewed as the foundation of all other higher-order processing.
+Attention can be divided into five subareas: selective/focused attention, shifting attention, divided attention, sustained attention, and attentional capacity (Miller).
+It is important to identify the exact nature of the attentional problem(s) prior to selecting an intervention, teaching strategies, modifying the curriculum, or making accommodations, Easily distracted Lacks attention to detail; makes careless mistakes Difficulty discerning demands of a task (e.g., where to begin or how to get started) May only be able to attend to task in short intervals Difficulty changing activities Difficulty changing activities Difficulty atpplying a different strategy when task demands change Difficulty attending to more than one thing or task at a time Cannot perform well when faced with multiple stimuli or an abundance of detail Reading Difficulties: Loses his or her place easily Easily distracted while reading Does not pick up important details in text Math Difficulties: Does not consistently attend to math signs Frequent mistakes on word problems Writing Difficulties: Has difficulty completing long assignments difficulty following timelines